 |5||<111>||2.1 - 3.0|

 Figure 6.
-Schematic view of new phase plate assembly that will be mounted into a vacuum vessel.
+Schematic view of new phase plate assembly that is mounted into a vacuum vessel.

 With the choice of the x-ray source, a new suite of 2D detectors is needed.
 The choice is based on the resolution (pixel size), field of view (detector size), dynamic range and read-out speed with different applications requiring different detectors.
 All detectors must be compatible with ESRF control standards.
 Given the expected scientific portfolio, we need: